Armed Conflict Impacts On Children Reached Record Levels Globally In 2024: UNICEF - UrduPoint

 Armed Conflict Impacts On Children Reached Record Levels Globally In 2024: UNICEF

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) The impact of armed conflicts on children around the world reached devastating and likely record levels in 2024.
-The impact of armed conflicts on children around the world is set to reach record levels in 2024, according to an assessment by the UN Children’s Fund (UNICEF).
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2024) The impact of armed conflicts on children around the world reached devastating and likely record levels in 2024, according to an assessment by the UN Children’s Fund (UNICEF).

 The study, released Saturday, finds that the rights of a record number of children are being violated, including by being killed and injured, missing out of school and life-saving vaccines, and being critically malnourished; the number is only expected to grow.